FastComments/fastcomments-blog/src/content/en/(04-27-2026) FastComments Launches AI Agents.md

 FastComments now provides automated agents which can perform moderation tasks, pin comments, summarize comment threads, and more.

-You can find them under [Account, then AI Agents](https://fastcomments.com/auth/my-account/ai-agents).
+You can find them under [Customize, then AI Agents](https://fastcomments.com/auth/my-account/ai-agents).

 ### Triggers and Tools